awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-networkfirewall-rulegroup-rulessourcelist.md

 Stateful inspection criteria for a domain list rule group\.

+For HTTPS traffic, domain filtering is SNI\-based\.
+It uses the server name indicator extension of the TLS handshake\.

+By default, Network Firewall domain list inspection only includes traffic coming from the VPC where you deploy the firewall\.
+To inspect traffic from IP addresses outside of the deployment VPC, you set the `HOME_NET` rule variable to include the CIDR range of the deployment VPC plus the other CIDR ranges\.
+For more information, see [RuleVariables](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-networkfirewall-rulegroup-rulegroup.html#cfn-networkfirewall-rulegroup-rulegroup-rulevariables) in this guide and [Stateful domain list rule groups in AWS Network Firewall](https://docs.aws.amazon.com/network-firewall/latest/developerguide/stateful-rule-groups-domain-names.html) in the *Network Firewall Developer Guide*

 ## Syntax<a name="aws-properties-networkfirewall-rulegroup-rulessourcelist-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: